ayushnanda14/Sudoku_Solver/README.md

 ## Formulation of the Sudoku problem.

 **1. Initial State:–**
 A list of numbers representing the sudoku matrix.
 It contains numbers from 0 to 9, with zero representing the blank or unfilled cells.
-The numbers are filled based on the Sudoku Rule*.
+The numbers are filled based on the
+Sudoku Rule*.

 **2. Goal Test:-**
 If a state contains no blank or unfilled cells and the state follows the Sudoku Rule then it is a goal state.

 **3. Actions:-**
-To select from a list of values that is a subset of [1..9] so that it does not violate the Sudoku Rule.
+To select from a list of values that is a subset of [1..9] so that it does not violate the Sudoku Rule.<br />
 Steps:-
   1. Find the nearest unfilled cell.
   2. Make a list of possible values that can be filled.